NFDI4Energy/EFZN_rdm/README.md

 __Benefits of RDM in your projects__

     {{1-2}}
 Are you frustrated with the time you invest in searching for data?
 Do you want to apply structured RDM cost-effectively?
 But in the moment, you lack the expertise, resources, or incentives to share your data with your group and in your field?
 Perhaps you worry whether your data is transferable at all because some data have ethical or epistemological restrictions or your project includes many stakeholders with competing interests in your project?
-In this chapter, we will prove to you that Research Data Management is not as tricky as you think.
+In this chapter, we will prove to you that RDM is not as tricky as you think.

     {{1-2}}
 ![Benefits](img/Benefits.png "Benefits of RDM.
 By N. Seitz.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en) Source: https://www.go-fair.org/fair-principles/")